Hair

 Your type 2c curls will definitely need some curl-friendly products to help them stay frizz-free and manageable.

-- Handle your hair gently: Type 2c hair can be delicate, so handle it with care.
+• Handle your hair gently: Type 2c hair can be delicate, so handle it with care.
 Avoid over-brushing or combing when dry, as this can cause frizz and disrupt your curl pattern.
-Instead, detangle gently with a wide-tooth comb or your fingers when wet, starting from the ends and working your way up towards your scalp.
+Instead, detangle gently when wet with the Wet Hairbrush or your fingers to comb through, starting from the ends and working your way up towards your scalp.

 TYPE 3A